lost-scripts/.github/DEVELOPMENT.md

 	git commit -m "ls_my_script: Initial commit"
 	```

 * 1.3\.
 Now your script repository is ready for start working locally.
-To host it on GitHub, create a namesake repository there and follow the suggested instructions:
+To host it on GitHub (or the service of your choice), create a namesake repository there and follow the suggested instructions:

 	```bash
 	git remote add origin https://github.com/lost-scripts/ls_my_script.git